 Again, this can have a significant impact on your budget.
 Key things to find out about are:

-This part may be difficult for First Time Buyers with no mortgage experience but Home Movers may have a slight advantage.
+This part may be difficult for First Time Buyers in Coventry with no mortgage experience, which means that Home Movers may have a slight advantage.

 Negotiation is a common part of the house-buying process.
 Therefore, find out how to make an offer if you’re interested in the property so that you can act quickly once you decide.